michalk-k/Home-Assistant-TimscaleDB/energy-spot-prices.md

 The daily CAGG simply sums the hourly values.

-All CAGGs are set as real-time, and an update policy is applied.
+Finally all CAGGs are set as real-time, and an refresh policy is applied.

 ```sql
 CREATE MATERIALIZED VIEW ltss_energy_ote.cagg_energy_hourly